 - Search Engines – Title tags are the words that people see in the clickable link on the search engine results page, so if the title is interesting and relevant, it could give you more click-throughs.
 In the long-term, better click-thru rates can help you get improved search engine placement overall because search engines may see your website as having more weight.

 - External Links – External websites, such as some social media sites, may use the title tag as the main descriptor in the anchor text when it grabs the link.

 - Web Browsers – Title tags are also visible on the tops of some browsers and tabs.

 - Include keyword phrases that are specific to your page/posts topic (sometimes it is useful to use both a short version and an extended variation of your keyword phrase)

-- Include your company or brand name in the title tags, especially for main pages
+- Include your company or brand name in the title tags

 - Use the text on the page as a guide (but not copied word-for-word)

 - Be catchy, clear, and concise.
 Get the readers interest and attention (use words like learn, discover, how to, top, and best) but get to the point!

 - Try using a vertical bar like this | (located under the backspace key on a PC, under the delete key on a Mac) to split up keywords or ideas if needed.